Home

 (1900-1972)

 Charlotte Magdalene "Lena" (Younkin) Doyle Showman was born on Feb.
-1, 1900 in Clay Run, Fayette County, PA, the daughter of William ‘Dayton’ and Lucinda (Harbaugh) Younkin.
+1, 1900 in Clay Run, Fayette County, PA, the daughter of William "Dayton" and Lucinda (Harbaugh) Younkin.

-As a young woman Lena worked as a clerk in Connellsville.
-There, she boarded with her brother Osborne in the "rooming floors" above an old opera house owned by Alex Chinn.
-In November 1926, they narrowly escaped a disaster when their boarding house "was totally destroyed by fire."
+In November 1926, the two narrowly escaped a disaster when their boarding house "was totally destroyed by fire."
 Among the possessions she rescued was the old Harbaugh Bible that she had borrowed from her grandmother.
 She and her brother David are said to have taken the drenched relic to brother Warren's home, where it was placed on towels on top of a heater, so it could be dried.
 The Bible’s covers and edges were scorched and stained with water damage, but was saved, thanks to Lena’s quick thinking and loving care afterward to help preserve it.
-Later, the Bible served as major source material for the Harbaugh History book, published in 1947 by Cora Bell and J.L.
-Cooperider.

 Lena served as maid of honor when Os married Katherine Williams two years later, in 1928.

-Patrick is believed to have been an employee of the Baltimore & Ohio Railroad, which had major operations in Connellsville.
 Lena was a member of the B&O Veterans Association.
 She also worked for Anchor Hocking Glass Company in Connellsville.
 They were members of the Immaculate Conception Roman Catholic Church, where she belonged to its Confraternity of Christian Mothers.

 In 1934, when Lena’s brother Charles co-founded the Younkin National Home Coming Reunion, she supported the effort, and arranged for her young daughter to sing as part of the official schedule of events.
 In its heyday, the event drew more than 1,000 people annually.